You are here

 View as PDF: P2886.pdf

 Cotton production exposes producers to significant risks throughout the year.
 These risks are typically larger and more extensive than those faced by producers of other major row crops due to the comparatively large capital investments in specialized equipment, practices, and inputs required to produce cotton competitively.
-It is critical that cotton producers be aware of effective risk management alternatives and use them appropriately.
+It is critical that cotton producers are aware of effective risk management alternatives and use them appropriately.
 The purpose of this publication is to identify important factors that producers should consider when selecting a crop insurance policy.
 This publication is intended only as a guideline for producers.
 Consult your insurance agent before making insurance policy purchases.

 Need for Risk Protection